 If you're stuck with low-income properties, build to four houses quickly to create a building shortage (hurting other players' chances to build).

-24 of 32 houses (or 6 of 12 hotels) could be tied up on just six properties.
+Twenty four of the 32 houses (or 6 of 12 hotels) could be tied up on just six properties.

 Don't forget that you can buy houses, make trades, etc., on your turn or between the turns of any other players.